Skip to content

 • Ask a community college about adult learners, short-term training, financial aid, and computer labs.

-• Ask a public library if you can reserve a computer for a longer benefits appointment or job application.
+• Ask a public library if you can reserve a computer for a benefits appointment or job application.

 • Ask 211 for local nonprofits that help with devices, job readiness, or emergency needs.